-The North African Journal of Food and Nutrition Research (NAJFNR) is an international, peer-reviewed, open access, online journal. with no publication charges, costs or fees.
+The North African Journal of Food and Nutrition Research (NAJFNR) ISSN: 2588-1582 is an international, peer-reviewed, open access, online journal with no publication charges, costs or fees.
 The journal is committed to the rapid publication of the latest research and studies in all fields of human nutrition and food sciences.
-NAJFNR is dedicated to publish innovative and high quality papers providing a better understanding of the advances in nutrition fields as original research, review, case reports, hypothesis formation, expert opinion, and commentaries.
+NAJFNR is dedicated to publish innovative and high quality papers providing a better understanding of the advances in nutrition fields as original research, review, short communication, correspondence, case reports, hypothesis formation, expert opinion, and commentaries.

-The primary purpose of NAJFNR is to act as a source of information usable by researchers and practitioners to increase their knowledge about nutrition and its development in developing countries and primarily in North African ones.
+The primary purpose of NAJFNR is to act as a source of information usable by researchers and practitioners to increase their knowledge about nutrition and its development among developing countries and international scientific community.
 Specific topics covered in the journal include:

-- 1. Effect of nutrition on metabolic control
+- 1. Food Composition and Dietary Intake Assessment

-- Epidemiology, and the prevalence of related disorders such as obesity, diabetes, dyslipidemias, etc.
+- 2. Epidemiology, Nutrition-Related Disorders such as Obesity, Diabetes, Dyslipidemias, etc.

-- 3. Biochemistry and cellular metabolism of nutrients
+- 3. Biochemistry and Cellular Metabolism of Nutrients

-- 4. Dietary strategies
+- 4. Dietary Strategies and Nutrition Education

-- 5. Food Security and Challenges
+- 5. Food and Nutritional Security and Challenges

-- 6. Food behavior and quality of life
+- 6. Diet, eating behaviors and health

 - 7. Public Health Policy & Health Economics

 - 8. Nutrition and Cancer

-- 9. Food Chemistry
+- 9. Food Chemistry and Engineering

-- 10. Clinical Nutrition
+- 10. Human Clinical Nutrition

-- 11. Food Processing and Packaging
+- 11. Food Processing, Packaging and Labelling

-- 12. Occupational Nutrition and Medicine

-- 13. Nutrition and Sport
+- 12. Nutrition, Physical Activity and Sport

-- 14. Infant, Child, and Adolescent Nutrition
+- 13. Infant, Child, and Adolescent Nutrition

+- 14. Nutrition and Immune-regulation

-- 15. Nutrition and Immune Regulation
+- 15. Nutrition and Reproduction

+- 16. Food Environment and NCDs

-1.1 Language and grammar Uniformly American English.
+1.1 Language and grammar

+Uniformly American English.